Skip to content

 Dropbox Replay supports collaboration on video, image, and audio files

-Dropbox Replay makes collaboration in video, image, and audio projects much easier.
-When you upload a file and share it with others, you can start adding comments on the timeline, draw on the canvas to show what you mean, and manage versions as you move forward—there's even a way to compare versions to help you see the impact of your decisions.
+Dropbox Replay makes collaboration in video, image, and audio projects much easier, and it supports Photoshop and PDF files too.
+When you upload a file and share it with others, you can start adding comments on the timeline, draw on the canvas to show what you mean, and manage versions as you move forward.
+There's even a way to compare versions to help you see the impact of your decisions.

 Dropbox Replay in action